akash-ramasani/Exercise/Python/Python/Practise/.ipynb_checkpoints/README-checkpoint.md

-# 📝 Basic Coding Questions on Lists
+# 📝 Python Basic Coding Questions

 Here are 20 basic coding questions focusing on lists, perfect for testing understanding and proficiency in manipulating list data structures in programming: